How to create a drill-through table

 If you are familiar with calculated fields, you can use the

 CONCAT functions to create links in a table that include the configuration portion of a custom bookmark.
-You can then use these links to create a drill down table.
+You can then use these links to create a drill-through table.

 The basic formula looks like this: